@bananapus/ownable-v6

 test/

-core, attack, invariant, mock, and regression coverageRisks And Notes
+core, attack, invariant, mock, and regression coverageRisks and notes

 - if ownership is tied to a project NFT and that NFT becomes unreachable, the contract is effectively locked

-- delegated access depends on a chosen permission ID, so bad permission selection is an operational risk
+- project-owned delegated access depends on a chosen permission ID, so bad permission selection is an operational risk

 - transferring ownership to a project validates that the project exists at transfer time, but later project invalidation can still collapse effective ownership to